Geezering/ahmm/md_docs3/Neo_Classical_v2.md

 - The American and French Revolutions (art used to promote civic virtue and moral ideals)
 - Archaeological discoveries at Herculaneum and Pompeii inspired renewed interest in the ancient world
 # Relevant writers and Composers:
+## Writers:
-## Writers: Johann Joachim Winckelmann (art critic and theorist), Voltaire, Jean-Jacques Rousseau
+- Johann Joachim Winckelmann (art critic and theorist)
+- Voltaire
+- Jean-Jacques Rousseau
 ## Composers:
 - Wolfgang Amadeus Mozart
 - Joseph Haydn